KirkDiggler/ronnied/internal/services/game/README.md

 The Game Service manages the core game logic for the Ronnied dice drinking game.

+## Game Flow

+1. **Game Initiation**
+   - A user initiates a new game in a Discord channel
+   - Multiple games can exist in a channel, with each game represented by a message
+   - Games start in "waiting" status

+2. **Joining Phase**
+   - Players can join the game while it's in "waiting" status
+   - The game remains in this state until the initiator starts it

+3. **Active Game Phase**
+   - Game status changes to "active"
+   - Each player rolls the dice once
+   - Critical hits (6) allow assigning drinks to others
+   - Critical fails (1) result in taking a drink

+4. **Roll-off Phase** (if needed)
+   - If there are ties for highest/lowest rolls, a roll-off occurs
+   - Roll-offs are treated as sub-games with their own state
+   - Players in the roll-off roll again to determine the winner/loser
+   - Multiple roll-offs might be needed until ties are resolved

+5. **Game Completion**
+   - When all rolls and roll-offs are completed, the game ends
+   - Drinks are calculated and added to the ledger
+   - Leaderboard is displayed
+   - Game status changes to "completed"
+   - New games can be started in the channel

 ## File Structure

 - `types.go` - Contains all data structures and request/response types